How to Contribute to a SEP-IRA

 The annual compensation limit you may consider for determining the amount of an employee's contribution for tax year 2012 is $250,000 ($245,000 2011).

 For retirement plan purposes, a self-employed person is considered both employer and employee of his business.
-This comes into play for SIMPLE IRA plans, which are salary-reduction retirement plans.
+This is relevant for determining contributions that may be made to SIMPLE IRA plans, which are salary-reduction retirement plans.

-With a SIMPLE IRA, a self-employed person may make a contribution to his or her own account as an "employee", then, putting on the "employer's hat", a self-employed person may make a second contribution to his or her own account, called a "matching contribution".
-Bottom line, a self-employed person gets to make two separate contributions for his or her own benefit; one as an "employee" and another as "employer".
+With a SIMPLE IRA, a self-employed person may make a contribution to his or her own account as an employee, then, putting on your "employer's hat", a self-employed person may make a second contribution to his or her own account, called a matching contribution.

 For Freelancers and independent Contractors